vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_asynctask_intro_networkcall.html.md

 ## Using AsyncTask

-The right way to use AsyncTask is by extending it with your own class & overriding the function `doInBackground()`.
+The right way to use AsyncTask is by extending it with your own class & overriding the method `doInBackground()`.

 <pre>
 public class MyAsyncClass extends AsyncTask&lt;<i>Params</i>,<i>Progress</i>,<i>Result</i>&gt; {